maxberggren/sinus/README.md

 ### Searching the document database for words against each other

 Search results will now be in percent.
-E.g. av search for `dog` vs `cat` will show in percent how many of the hits corresponding to dog respective cat.
+E.g. av search for `tipspromenad` vs `tipsrunda` vs `poängpromenad` (a common swedish game) will show in percent how many of the hits corresponding to each term against the other.

 ![Geotag text](../master/readmeimages/multiple.gif?raw=true)